Birthmarks are benign irregularities on the skin and can appear anywhere on the body.

 - Epidermal Nevi – Birthmarks that are light or dark brown and tend to grow thicker over time.
 They form in clusters and can resemble warts.

 - Moles – (also known as nevi or nevus) Moles are a general term for any tan, black, or brown discoloration on the skin that may be present at birth or develop later in life.
 It is crucial to monitor moles for any changes in size, color, texture, and sensation to determine whether or not they have become cancerous.

 For more information on Vascular Birthmarks and Vascular Malformations, please visit the Vascular Birthmarks Foundation website at birthmark.org, where Roy G. Geronemus, M.D., can be found as one of the leading local and international laser specialists in New York.
 You can also find information on the Roy G. Geronemus, MD, Humanitarian Scholarship that is awarded each year to applicants who are living with a vascular birthmark, tumor, or syndrome.

 Real Patients Before and After photos

-Laser treatment to remove birthmark from under infant’s eye
+Laser used to remove hemangioma from infant’s hand

 Publications About Birthmark Removal Treatments